slamice/wri/hipsters/chapter02.md

 You have to understand.
 I tried to build it so it could speak to me.
 The screen should have screamed something intelligible instead of staring back at me, blandly holding up the garbage boxes and text I drew on it.

+I was in the hallway, between snacks and lack of snacks, when Mik approached me.
+"Hey Man!" he wore cowboy boots that day, in defiance to the more fashionable of the business sporting their dusty three peice suits.
+His glasses were thin enough but it made his nose look obtruse and like it was poking you and the conversation you had with him.
+"Haven't seen talked to you in a while."

+"Nothing really to talk about."

+"You sure?"
+He asked, intentionally changing his face to puzzled, not holding back that it was a fake natural look.

+"Yea I'm pretty sure."
+I wasn't sure what I was supposed to feign.
+Regret, fatigue, accomplishment maybe.
+He still stood there though, expecting me to excuse as it grew more awkward.

+"You'll let me know I'm sure.
+Tell me when you feel comfortable.
+If it's something or nothing.
+Did you get your visa?"

+"Not yet, no."

+"Let me know when you get it.
+There's details and all that to resolve.
+We don't you to need us to continue to support you forever."
+And he actually winked.

+"Of course not I wouldn't want th-"

+"Unless you wanted to continue to work here."
+He paused but not long enough for it to be a legitimate, and then laughed at his remark and sidled off as just kidding as he headed to his office, one of the few of us who had an office.

 At six or so everyone began shaking their things, feeling a bit uneasy.
 Someone ruffled their coat onto themselves, and then pretended to realize it was time to go.

 I packed my things and left.
 Out the door, into the street, on the crowded train.
 Past them, past the burden that beckoned me to come back again tomorrow but giving it a nod.